NCGNN: Node-Level Capsule Graph Neural Network for Semisupervised Classification: Conclusions

-In this paper, we propose Node-level Capsule Graph Neural Network (NCGNN) to address the over-smoothing issue for semi-supervised node classification.
+In this paper, we propose Node-level Capsule Graph Neural Network (NCGNN) for semisupervised node classification.
 NCGNN represents nodes as groups of capsules.
-By leveraging the designed graph filter and capsule graph layer, each node-level capsule adaptively aggregates the advantageous capsules and restrains harmful noise from high-order neighborhoods.
-Experiments on six datasets show that NCGNN can benefit from aggregating high-order features while be exempt from the over-smoothing issue.
-Moreover, NCGNN is inherently interpretable by identifying a subgraph and a subset of node features that are crucial for the model's prediction.
+By leveraging the designed graph filter and capsule graph layer, each node-level capsule adaptively aggregates a subset of advantageous capsules and restrains irrelevant messages from multi-hop neighborhoods.
+This novel message passing scheme is demonstrated to overcome feature over-mixing to produce better node representations.
+Experiments on twelve real-world graphs as well as synthetic graphs show that NCGNN performs well under both homophily and heterophily and is exempt from the over-smoothing issue.
+Moreover, it is inherently interpretable by identifying a subset of node features that are crucial for the model's prediction from the extracted subgraph.